Skip To Content

 PROBATIONARY PERIOD

-All new hires are subject to a probationary period of 12 months from the date of hire.
-Your status as a “Recruit Firefighter” continues until the successful completion of all the essential fire ground training and certification to NFPA 1001, Firefighter 1 which typically occurs within 12 months of hire.
-During this period you will be subject to restricted duties as outlined in the Operational Guidelines to allow you to gain the necessary training and experience under controlled circumstances during emergency response.
+All volunteer firefighters are subject to a minimum probationary period of 12 months from the date of hire.
+The probationary period may be extended until the successful completion of all required fireground training and NFPA certifications.
+During the probationary period, volunteer firefighters will be subject to restricted duties, as outlined in the Operational Guidelines, to ensure training and experience are acquired in a controlled environment.

 EQUIPMENT